morganharmon/bulletin-board/README.md

 order:
+1. first create the skeleton of page elements
+2. login/logout shouldn't depend on anything else so that can be next
+3. test for a pure render function
+4. create render post function and pass test
-first create the skeleton of page elements login/logout shouldn't depend on anything else so that can be next then create post can be done but I don't know how to send/retrieve user data from supabase yet
+5. then create post can be done but I don't know how to send/retrieve user data from supabase yet

 1) **Make a drawing of your app.
 Simple "wireframes"**